punker76/jekyll_datachart/README.md

 	  gem 'coffee-script', '~> 2.2.0'
 	end

+Then update your bundle

+	bundle update

 Put the contents of 'plugins' in your 'plugins' directory and the contents of 'source' in your 'source' directory (just copy the directories if you don't have those directories yet).

-Put the following configuration in yout _config.yml
+Put the following configuration in your _config.yml

 	# data charting
 	datachart: